 What is propane?

-Propane — sometimes known as liquefied petroleum gas, or LPG — is a gas normally compressed and stored as a liquid.
+Propane is a hydrocarbon(C3H8), also known as Liquefied Petroleum Gas or LPG, is a gas normally compressed and stored as a liquid.
 It is nontoxic, colorless, and virtually odorless; an identifying odor (ethyl mercaptan) is added so it can be detected.
 Propane is commonly used for space and water heating, for cooking, and as fuel for engine applications such as forklifts, farm irrigation engines, fleet vehicles, and buses; however, its applications are rapidly growing due to new technology developments.
-When used as vehicle fuel, propane is known as propane AutoGas.
+When used as vehicle fuel, propane is known as Propane AutoGas.

 Propane is an abundant, clean-burning, domestic fuel that is a key component in Pennsylvania’s energy portfolio.
 Propane is an environmentally friendly clean fuel listed in the 1990 Clean Air Act as well as the National Energy Policy Act of 1992.